callbellchat/callbell-fullstack-assignment/README.md

 We'll discuss your work (choices, code syntax, mistakes if there are some, etc.) during a review call after you have completed the assignment.

-**⚠️ Carefully read all the instructions, then give yourself a limited time. ⚠️**
+⚠️ **Carefully read all the instructions, then give yourself a limited time.**

 If you struggle to finish it, value your time and don't spend days on it.
 Just submit your best effort.